It's All About The (Meaningful) Context!

 For Kids, It's All About the Meaningful Context

-In educational jargon, we call this concept, “meaningful context”.
+For both children and adults, it’s easiest to learn new things when they relate directly to something in our lives.
+In educational jargon, we call this concept “meaningful context”.
 It’s one of the basic strategies that teachers use to motivate students to learn.
 Try to remember a teacher you loved – one who made the subject matter “come alive”.
 That teacher probably did something to make the topic meaningful to you, knowing that if you found a personal connection to the material you would be naturally inclined to learn more about it.

 The same idea applies to learning music.
 Young children don’t start out with enough familiarity with music to be able to find special meaning in the melody, harmony, or meter used in a song.
 But if you sing a song about their best friends, a favorite animal, or special events in their lives, they will quickly “tune in” to the musical elements!
 Each time you repeat a song about something they like – for example, a little dog, they will hear and thereby learn the notes and rhythms in the song through repetition.